Assessing the Effects of Monetary Shocks on Macroeconomic Stars: A SMUC-IV Framework: Introduction

 \section{Introduction}

-Long-run equilibrium levels of key macroeconomic variables---commonly referred to as ``stars"---are central to guiding countercyclical policy and assessing long-run performance.
-In the conventional view, the macroeconomic stars are unaffected by monetary policy shocks, which are thought to have only transitory effects.
-Recently, a growing body of evidence challenges this view, showing that monetary shocks can have long-run influences on the economy \citep[e.g.,][]{hanson2015monetary,diegel2021long,jorda2024long}.
+Long-run equilibrium levels of key macroeconomic variables---commonly referred to as ``stars"---are central for guiding countercyclical policy and assessing long-run performance.
+In the conventional view, the macroeconomic stars are unaffected by monetary policy shocks.
+These shocks are typically believed to have only transitory effects.
+However, recent evidence challenges this view.
+For instance, \cite{jorda2024long} show that contractionary monetary policy shocks have negative and long-lasting effects on output.
 A less studied empirical question, however, is how monetary policy shocks affect the macroeconomic stars.
+This question is of interest because it provides guidance on how policymakers can bring inflation back to target while supporting sustainable economic growth in the wake of the heightened inflation following the COVID-19 pandemic.

 The main objective of this paper is to develop a unified econometric framework to address this question.
 Multivariate unobserved components models have become the standard econometric tool for analyzing macroeconomic stars \citep[e.g.,][]{kuttner1994estimating,laubach2003measuring,chan2016bounded,zaman2025unified}.
 These models decompose observed macroeconomic series into long-run trends and short-run cycles, identifying the stars with the trend components.
 The traditional multivariate unobserved components model framework, albeit useful to model the macroeconomic stars, lacks a formal strategy to identify the effects of monetary policy shocks on the stars.